-"It is meaningless to define a breather without air, a walker without gravity and ground" F. Perls, Gestalt Therapy
+"It is meaningless to define a breather without air, a walker without gravity and ground" F. Perls

-Awareness practice is the foundation of Gestalt therapy, a humanistic psychotherapy.
-As a Gestalt therapist, I combine some aspects of Gestalt therapy and the Medicine Wheel model, as they share an holistic point of view on the world and invite us to be aware that we are part of a whole, all linked and connected.
+In my approach I combine Awareness practice and the Medicine Wheel model, as they share an holistic point of view on the world and invite us to be aware that we are part of a whole, all linked and connected.
 We are influenced by others, by the natural world, and we influence them.

 Growing our awareness, also, helps us to listen to our inner being, acknowledging and trusting our sensations, feelings, emotions in order to expand our "response-ability" and make informed choices in search of balance and fluidity.